-The question has hovered since it became clear Bruce Arians would be a candidate for head coaching openings.
-Who could the Indianapolis Colts get to replace Arians as offensive coordinator and help Andrew Luck maintain his growth curve?
+The question has hovered since it became clear Bruce Arians would be a candidate for head-coaching openings.
+Whom could the Indianapolis Colts get to replace Arians as offensive coordinator and help Andrew Luck maintain his growth curve?

 With Arians in place as the new coach of the Arizona Cardinals, ESPN’s Chris Mortensen provides the initial answer to the question with a report this morning that the Colts are chasing Pep Hamilton, Stanford’s offensive coordinator.